jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 ### A violent end to a peaceful government

-Allende's presidency, which started peacefully in 3 November 1970, ended violently in 11 September 1973 with the [US-backed coup d'état](https://en.wikipedia.org/wiki/1973_Chilean_coup_d%27%C3%A9tat) led by Augusto Pinochet.
+Allende's presidency, which started peacefully on 3 November 1970, ended violently on 11 September 1973 with the [US-backed coup d'état](https://en.wikipedia.org/wiki/1973_Chilean_coup_d%27%C3%A9tat) led by Augusto Pinochet.
 Instead of resigning as demanded by the coup leaders or taking offers of safe passage to escape the coup alive, Allende delivered his last words to the public and chose to remain in the presidential palace, in the middle of gunshots and explosions, to die as President of Chile.

 The military dictatorship that took over the country refused to give him a state funeral that every deceased president deserves.
 A lot of Chileans, especially Allende's supporters, had to seek exile abroad to save themselves from the human rights violations committed by Pinochet's military dictatorship throughout its 16.5-year rule.
 Those who were not willing or able to escape abroad were systematically imprisoned, tortured, killed or forced into disapperance and never found again.